Swastik-Aryal/Gesture-Controlled-Virtual-Mouse/README.md

 # Gesture Controlled Virtual Mouse

-This is a program for controlling the mouse movement using Python and openCV with real-time camera that detects hand landmarks, tracks gesture patterns instead of a physical mouse.
+This is a program for controlling the mouse movement using Python and OpenCV with real-time camera that detects hand landmarks, tracks gesture patterns instead of a physical mouse.